 The Gallery’s film holdings include hundreds of international documentaries related to the arts such as Jean DuBuffet Un Auto-Portrait, Joseph Cornell: Worlds in a Box, Beaubourg, David Hockney the Colors of Music, The Camera Je, and various international television series on the arts.
 The National Gallery is an associate member of the International Federation of Film Archives (FIAF).

 All screening events take place in the East Building Auditorium unless otherwise noted.
 Programs are free of charge, but seating is on a first-come, first-seated basis.
-Films are screened in original formats.
+Films are screened in original formats, when possible.
 Doors open approximately 30 minutes before each show.
 Programs are subject to change.

 For more information, e-mail [email protected], or call (202) 842-6799.

 Please see our accessibility page for information on services for visitors who are deaf or have partial hearing loss.

 Quarterly Film Calendar

 January – March (PDF 614KB)